 2.2.1 Overview

 Our long-term research on atmospheric deposition (section 1.1) has revealed several important trends and surprising results that spur our new research in this area.
 While the atmospheric deposition of pollutants such as S and N have declined in recent years, the legacies of decades of chronic air pollution persist, and have important impacts on current ecosystem function.
 One such legacy is the depletion of available soil Ca by acid deposition.
 Our watershed-scale Ca addition explores the consequences of this depletion, and the results of this experiment have continued to surprise us, most recently with major changes to ecosystem C and N pools and fluxes.
 Another legacy is the accumulation of N in the ecosystem, primarily in the soils.
-This accumulation has continued to the present, and raises important questions: where are the sinks for N in the ecosystem, and what are the consequences of accumulation of N for a forest that was previously N-limited?
-These issues are addressed by the proposed research in this section.
+This accumulation has continued to the present, and raises important questions: what processes drive the sinks for N in the ecosystem, and what are the consequences of accumulation of N for a forest that was previously N-limited?

 2.2.2.
 Impacts of calcium depletion caused by acid deposition (Contributes to synthesis question 1.
 Research team: Driscoll, Johnson, Battles, Fahey, Likens, Bernhardt, Rosi-Marshall, Lovett, Fisk, Campbell, Bailey, Green….)

 Our long-term nutrient budgets at HBR indicate that a large amount of available Ca has been leached from the soil by decades of elevated SO42- and NO3- associated with acid deposition (Likens et al. 1996, 1998).
 To test the hypothesis that replacement of this lost Ca would improve ecosystem function and structure, we experimentally added CaSiO3 to W1 in 1999.
-Under “Results of Prior Support” we described key findings from this study including improvements in forest health, reversal of the forest decline that has continued in the reference watershed, and increases in leaf area and aboveground net primary productivity (Battles et al. 2014; Fahey et al. in review).
+Under “Results of Prior Support” we described key findings from this study including improvements in forest health, reversal of the forest decline that has continued in the reference watershed, and increases in leaf area and aboveground net primary productivity (Battles et al. 2014; Fahey et al.2016).
 Recent observations have yielded more unexpected findings.
 The Ca addition enhanced the late-stage decomposition of leaf litter (Lovett et al. 2016) and, possibly as a result of the increased decomposition, the soil pools of C and N have declined in the Oa (humus) horizon and the upper mineral soil (Johnson et al. 2014).
-Starting in 2010 we observed marked increases in leaching losses of NO3- in 60% of our lysimeters in W1 from the forest floor to the mineral soil (FIG 6 NO3 leaching from W1).
+Starting in 2010 we observed marked increases in leaching losses of NO3- in most of our lysimeters in W1 from the forest floor to the mineral soil (FIG 6 NO3 leaching from W1).
 It is not clear what processes are driving these recent abrupt changes in watershed biogeochemistry.
-In addition, our most recent watershed mass balance shows that a relatively large quantity of the added Ca is still unrecovered, likely either remaining undissolved or retained in tree biomass.

 Key questions for research on the long-term response to this CaSiO3 treatment that we will address over the next six years include:

-What is the mechanism driving the recent loss of soil organic matter and NO3- from W1 and how long will this condition persist?
+What is the mechanism driving the recent loss of soil organic matter and NO3- from W1 and how long will this persist?

 Will the recovery of forest productivity and improvements in sugar maple population growth continue?